 - beginning at age 22, the total would grow to $1,368,191

 - beginning at age 25, the total would grow to $1,009,892

 - beginning at age 30, the total would grow to $606,285

 - beginning at age 35, the total would grow to $360,977

 - beginning at age 40, the total would grow to $211,882

-Even though you should consider investing as early as you can, there are still a few prerequisites you should think about before you invest:
+Even though you should consider investing as early as you can, there are a few prerequisites you should think about before you decide to invest: